 HIGH SCHOOL GRADUATE - Any student that has graduated from a state accredited high school.

-The following admission requirements must be met and submitted to the Office of Admissions and Registration:
+The following admission requirements must be submitted to the Office of Admissions and Registration:

-- Submitted electronic application or completed and signed paper application. - Completed official copy of the high school transcript showing the last year's grades and date of graduation. - Official college entrance, alternative, or exemption test scores (if not already noted on transcript) that meets the Texas Success Initiative (TSI) as required by the Texas Higher Education Coordinating Board. - Once students have completed the above steps, they are required to complete New Student Orientation (NSO) online.
-NSO is MANDATORY for all new WCJC students who have never attended a college or university.
-This includes high school graduates who have completed dual credit courses while in high school. - Once students have completed the online NSO, they are required to complete primary advising.
-Students should see the primary advising page on the WCJC website for details.
+- An ApplyTexas application (electronic submission only). - Completed official copy of the high school transcript showing final grades and date of graduation.

+- Official college entrance examination test scores (if not already noted on transcript) that meets the Texas Success Initiative (TSI), or applicable exemption, as required by the Texas Higher Education Coordinating Board. - Once students have completed the above steps, they are encouraged to complete New Student Orientation (NSO) online. - Once students have submitted all documents, they are required to complete primary advising.
+Students should see the "Primary Advising" page on the WCJC website for details.